basarat/demo-deepcopy/script.md

   }
 };
 ```
-Is time consuming and painful.
+Is error prone, time consuming and painful.

 ***Select the object bar***
 * Fortunately for simple objects you can create a simple function to do this for you.